 4. Contemporary style bamboo hut:

 As the name suggests, these huts, portraying contemporary cottages, can be described to provide the best in innovation and design along with eco-friendliness.
 These huts are constructed from raw bamboo, woven bamboo sheets, rope and iron rods.
-These shelters could last for three years, although there are concerns on their stability during seasons of strong winds and monsoons.
+In addition, these shelters could last for three years.
+Nevertheless, there are concerns on their stability during seasons of strong winds and monsoons.
 These huts accommodate two rooms along with a kitchen.

 5. Folded bamboo houses:

 Known for their simple structure that, in some ways, seems to be carved in amazing geometrical designs, folded bamboo houses are built as temporary shelters in the aftermath of an earthquake.
-The geometry gives the architect a chance to construct these origami-inspired houses in a variety of shapes.
+Therefore, the geometry gives the architect a chance to construct these origami-inspired houses in a variety of shapes.

 A Modern Nipa Hut, as the name suggests, is made up of Nipa leaves, coconut leaves laid out on clipped bamboos.
 Cosy and overwhelming in itself, a sustainable dwelling such as this is still used by native Filipinos.

 9. Bamboo Tree Hut: